Differential Geometry of Contextuality: Applications

-Measurement contextuality follows from a loop $\gamma$ in the effect algebra.
-As any loop in a Boolean algebra has a trivial contextual connection ($\omega=0$), only loops defined through different Boolean algebras can show any contextuality.
-Voroby'ev result just identifies the fact that without such loops, no contextual behavior appears.
+Measurement contextuality follows from a loop $\gamma$ in the set of effects.
+As any loop in a Boolean structure has a trivial contextual connection when viewed as a classical GPT, $\omega=0$, only loops defined through different Boolean structures can show any contextuality.
+Vorob'ev result identifies the fact that without such loops, no contextual behavior appears.
+For the argument to work, we need to make the dependence on contexts explicit even in the set of effects, placing us in Heisenberg's view, therefore $F=d\omega =0$.

-To identify the unavoidable contextual behavior of a GPT, we must exhaust all possible ontic representations.
-In other words, all possible $1$-forms indexed by the ontic variables must present a cohomological obstruction in at least one of the functions.
-By now, it gives us no direct conditions to test a model through its accessible probabilities.
-We need to explicitly say which ontic representation is being used.
-This can be used to generalize the Voroby'ev theorem.

-\begin{theorem}[Generalized Voroby'ev] An operational model is non-contextual if its first de Rham cohomological group is trivial when we impose $F=0$. \end{theorem}
+\begin{theorem}[Generalized Vorob'ev] A ontic representation is noncontextual if its first de Rham cohomological group is trivial and $F=0$. \end{theorem}

-\begin{proof} Once $F=0$, we need to use the topological view, so contextuality will appear as topological failures.
-If the cohomological group is trivial, then there are no differential forms that capture these failures, so any ontic representation satisfies the non-contextuality conditions. \end{proof}
+\begin{proof} Once $F = 0$, we need to use the topological view, and contextuality will appear as topological failures that cause the monodromy of the probabilistic valuation.
+If the first cohomological group is trivial, then there are no differential forms that capture these failures, thus $\omega = 0$.
+Therefore, the ontic representation satisfies the noncontextuality condition. \end{proof}

-If the theory shows no topological failure detected by cohomology, then its dual curvature must be trivial.
-Therefore, acyclicity is an example of such an absence in the possibility of detecting curvature by the stronger imposition of not even showing the possibility of having such a loop.
-Thus, the Voroby'ev theorem is a particular case of the one presented here.
-But see that $H^{1}$ being non-trivial is not a characterization of contextuality, once there are more differential forms than valuations.
+To identify the unavoidable contextual behavior of a model, we must exhaust all possible ontic representations.
+In other words, all possible valuation $1$-forms indexed by the ontic variables must present a cohomological obstruction.
+For the case of outcome-determinism, we have a fixed ontic representation, as we discussed earlier, which allows us to apply the previous theorem and obtain the noncontextuality of the model even before knowing the valuation functions.
+Acyclicity is a special case in which, still in the compatibility hypergraph, we can identify that there is no possibility of there being a loop that allows the expression of contextual behavior.

 An important point is that $H^{1}$ is defined by the effects, not measurements.
-Thus the intuition that the first homology groups of the compatible hypergraph must be non-trivial to show contextuality is false, even though the topological view holds that $\phi=\bra{\xi_{\lambda'}}\ket{\gamma}\neq 0$ is a failure also detected by $H_{1}$.
+Thus, the intuition that the first homology groups of the compatible hypergraph must be non-trivial to show contextuality is false, even though the topological view holds that $\phi=\bra{\xi_{\lambda'}}\ket{\gamma}\neq 0$ is a failure also detected by $H_{1}$.
 For discussion and counterexamples, see Ref. \cite{Sidiney_2021}.
+A study on the topological expression of Vorob'ev's theorem will be conducted in a future work.